kerberos-io/deployment/README.microk8s.md

 kubectl create namespace kerberos-vault
 ```

-Apply the manifest, so the Kerberos Vault application is deployed and knows how to connect to the MongoDB.
+Apply the manifest, so the Vault application is deployed and knows how to connect to the MongoDB.

 ```bash
 kubectl apply -f ./mongodb-configmap.yaml -n kerberos-vault